|Fair Isle Marine Environment & Tourism Initiative | sitemap | log in|

-The purpose of the Initiative is to establish the long term protection and sustainable management of the marine resources around Fair Isle, to the mutual benefit of the community of Fair Isle, users of the marine area and for the education and enjoyment of visitors.
+The purpose of the Initiative was to establish the long term protection and sustainable management of the marine resources around Fair Isle, to the mutual benefit of the community of Fair Isle, users of the marine area and for the education and enjoyment of visitors.

 Fair Isle's maritime environment is extremely rich, both at the natural environment and community level.
 The two aspects are inextricably linked and a threat to the first has serious implications for the second.
-The Fair Isle community has witnessed an erosion of that richness and is concerned that, without concerted action now, the resource will be devalued or lost altogether.
+The Fair Isle community has witnessed an erosion of that richness and was concerned that, without concerted action now, the resource will be devalued or lost altogether.

 Project participants, supporters and observers are:

 The Fair Isle Marine Environment & Toursm Initiative has been assisted by grant-aid from a number of agencies and we would like to thank these for their much-needed help and support: in particular the Scottish Office through its Rural Challenge scheme with matching funding from the National Trust for Scotland.